Hrnikkhoo/chemical-process-calculator/README.md

-# iFerment 1.0.0 - Fermentation and Distillation Calculator
+# FDC 1.0.0 - Fermentation and Distillation Calculator

 A comprehensive web application for precise calculations of alcohol fermentation and distillation processes.